xsoophx/SoftwareEngineering/README.md

 -   *Attributes and Variables* - This is the same as for Methods.
 Variables and Attributes will be starting with a lowercase letter, followed by lowercase letters.
 If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also know as camel-case), except of the first one.

-- *constant parameters* - All constants will be written in Uppercase.
+- *Constant parameters* - All constants will be written in Uppercase.
 If the name consists out of multiple words assembled together, each word is seperated through a "```_```".

     *See more info [here](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html) and [here](https://www.torsten-horn.de/techdocs/java-codingconventions.htm).*